 U10 (Race Tigers) is an entry-level program for skiers who are 8 or 9 years old by December 31st of the ski season.
 Race Tigers offer a 1-day or a 2-day per week option.
+Start and end dates can be found on the website.

-This program starts on the second weekend in December and runs through to the first weekend in April.
 This program runs from 9:00pm - 3:00pm and strategically hires experienced coaches with a diversity of skill sets.
 The Race Tigers are exposed to a wide variety of training environments from which athletes can acquire the broad skiing skills required to be a successful skier and racer.